AlexanderIbrahim1/pimc-sim/PLAN.md

 - [DONE:2024-08-30] implement saving the PRNG state (lower priority? the physics is still the same I guess)
 - [DONE:2024-08-??] modify main so it reads the arguments from an actual toml file instead of a string view
 - [DONE:2024-08-30] make saving the histograms atomic
-- implement logging
+- implement a timer
+  - so I know how long each pass takes, and how long a simulation is expected to run for
+- consolidate the different `XValueBlockWriter` classes into a single class
+  - they share so much functionality, it looks like I can clean up the code by a lot
-- simplify the header interface by putting several headers into a single one (too complicated right now)
+- implement logging - simplify the header interface by putting several headers into a single one (too complicated right now)
 - convert the project into a header-only library, since that's what it is basically becoming
   - this also makes it easier to turn the library into a formal target for cmake, and makes it less sketchy to include headers from external projects